autologic-web/redirect-bundle/README.md

 [![Build Status](https://travis-ci.com/autologic-web/redirect-bundle.svg?token=u16nzQx7npX8bQUAmcyy&branch=master)](https://travis-ci.com/autologic-web/redirect-bundle) [![StyleCI](https://styleci.io/repos/106713467/shield?branch=master)](https://styleci.io/repos/106713467)

 Configure redirections after a migration or structural changes to your app/website.
-It helps with SEO rankings and user experience.

 It catches exception events, if they are of type `NotFoundHttpException` it will look for a configured rule and return a `RedirectResponse` response to redirect the user.
-In doing so, it avoids complicated `.htaccess` or vhost configurations but can be used in conjunction with them - picking up redirects only after a page has not been found.

 Works for Symfony 2.8 or 3.x with PHP > 7.1